List of Battle Royale characters: Kazumi Shintani

+Kazumi Shintani (新谷 和美, Shintani Kazumi), a tall, plump girl in his music club.

 Battle Royale II primary characters

 Takuma Aoi

 Boy #1 in Battle Royale II, Takuma Aoi (青井 拓馬, Aoi Takuma) (nicknamed Taku (タク)) is a delinquent from Shikanotoride Middle School.
 He, along with his entire class, gets chosen to participate in the revised Battle Royale system, wherein a class would have to charge into a terrorist base under orders to kill the leader of said terrorists.

 As each and every one of his friends gradually die during the game, Taku begins to show a much more brutal, cold side, and, eventually, he confronts the terrorist his entire class was sent to kill: Shuya Nanahara, who disarms them and attempts to persuade them to join his cause.
 Taku initially shrugs off any of Shuya's persuasions, but, in the end, realizes that Shuya, like him, is fighting merely to honor his dead friends.

 Taku finally allies himself with Shuya by the end, and, as Japanese/US soldiers raid the island, they evacuate their allies off the island.
 In a final ditch effort, Taku and Shuya charge as the island is bombarded by missiles.
 Luckily, Shuya and Taku survive, and reunite with their allies in Afghanistan, and go their separate ways.

 Takuma is portrayed by Shugo Oshinari.